abrennec/sose20_cc2/03_oop/readme.md

 ### Access Levels

-Access levels helps you define how you want your object be used and how you want the data members and function members be access **from outside of the class**.
+Access levels helps you define how you want your object be used and how you want the data members and function members be accessed **from outside of the class**.

 - **Public** Every member variable and/or function defined under public can be accessed from outside of the class.